TurboGears/tg2docs/docs/turbogears/wiki20.rst

 Note that ``_default()`` is now returning a ``dict`` containing an additional key-value pair: ``content=content``.
-This will not break ``wiki20.templates.page`` because that page is only looking for ``page`` in the dictionary, however if we want to do something interesting with the new key-value pair we'll need to edit ``wiki20.templates.page``:
+This will not break ``wiki20.templates.page`` because that page is still using ``wikipage`` from the dictionary, however if we want to do something interesting with the new key-value pair we'll need to edit ``wiki20.templates.page``:

 .. code-block:: html+genshi